ranwez/GeneModelTransfer/README.md

 ```
 nextflow run lrrtransfer.nf --genome $PWD/chromosome1_punctata.fasta --mode best --input $PWD/input.txt
 ```
+The gff file resulting from the test is located in a new directory named 'Transfer_test'.
 ## Singularity overview

 A singularity container [[Kurtzer, 2017]](#Kurtzer_2017) contains everything that is needed to execute a specific task.
 The person building the container has to handle dependencies and environment configuration so that the end-user do not need to bother.
 The file specifying the construction of the container is a simple text file called a recipe (we provide the recipe of our container as well as the containers).
 As our scripts/pipelines often relies on several other scripts and external tools (e.g. MAFFT) singularity container is very handy as the end user just need to install singularity and download the container without having to care for installing dependencies or setting environment variables.